bfelger/Mud98/doc/mud98/customize-01.md

  1. hide
 ```

 Notice under `Start Loc`, it says "(not used)".
 That means Mud98 isn't configured to use racial start locations.
-Be default, all non-stock-ROM behavior is disabled to provide a more authentic, legacy ROM experience out-of-the-box.
+By default, all non-stock-ROM behavior is disabled to provide a more authentic, legacy ROM experience out-of-the-box.

 Open up `mud98.cfg` in the root directory and change this setting (uncommenting it, if needed):